datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

 Here `"<payload string>"` is a long encoded JSON string, whose structure changes depending on whether the response contains node references.
+You can run `JSON.parse()` on the `payload` field to retrieve the data.
+For example, in JavaScript: `var data = JSON.parse(response['payload'])`.
 After decoding the response payload string, there are two possible structures it could adhere to.

 **Structure 1:** Decoded response payload string for property values that are not node references.